len-sla/rp2040pico-w_BME680/README.md

   - Set up power supply and necessary cables

     ![### source-result ](wiring-pico-probe.JPG)
-    In my particular case I uese pico zero as it was the cheapest one as a PIO A of course you need to connect to appropiate UART0 pins
+    In my particular case I used pico zero as it was the cheapest one as a Pico A of course you need to connect to appropiate UART0 pins

     ![### source-result ](RP2040-Zero-details-7.jpg)